MortenAstrup96/software-engineering/README.md

 ### Requirements
 This program requires python 3.9 to work properly.
 Other requirements can be installed with `python3 -m pip -r requirements.txt`

+### How to run
+The game can be run with the command `python3 game_platform.py` in the src directory.

 ### How-to-use: Engine
 The engine can be run from the terminal by standing in the src directory and running the command `python3 game_engine.py`.
 This will result in the engine reading the current state of the game in the file called board.json and writing the new game state to the file result.json.